pantheon-systems/documentation/source/content/object-cache.md

 ### Big Keys Mode

-Object Cache works as a key space analyzer when using the `bigkeys` options.
+Object Cache works as a key space analyzer when using the `--bigkeys` option.
 It scans the dataset for big keys, but also provides information about the data types within the dataset.

 Run the following command to search for big keys: